sonata-project/SonataCoreBundle/docs/reference/api.rst

         // ...
     }

-The call need to be done before the ``bind`` function as you cannot manipulate the form after the binding.
+The call needs to be done before the ``bind`` function as you cannot manipulate the form after the binding.